Goddard Eisenhower harping on consistency this season

 GODDARD, Kan.
-(KSNW) — Seven minutes down the road from Goddard High, you’ll find Goddard Eisenhower.
+(KSNW) — Seven minutes down the road from Goddard High School, you’ll find Goddard Eisenhower.

 The Tigers found some success last season— five wins and four losses.